scc416/javascript-calculator/README.md

 ## Getting Started

 1. Clone or download this repository onto your local device.
-2. `cd` to the folder where this project is cloned
+2. `cd` to the folder where this project is cloned.
-3. Install all dependencies with `npm install` command
+3. Install all dependencies with `npm install` command.
-4. Run the app in the development mode with `npm start` command
+4. Run the app in the development mode with `npm start` command.
-5. Open the broswer and visit: [http://localhost:8080/](http://localhost:8080/)
+5. Open the broswer and visit: [http://localhost:3000/](http://localhost:3000/).

 ## Dependencies